warrenelder/flaskstarter/README.md

 if __name__ == '__main__':
     app.run()
 ```

+In a typical project we add a file called requirements.txt and fill in the required packages so that we do not have to install seperately.
+Here we need flask and Zappa (which we have already installed), and we add these two lines into the requirements file.

+    # cat requirements.txt
+    flask
+    zappa

+Once you have listed out the requirements.
+Install them using pip, its package manager used extensively to install python libraries and frameworks.

+    $ pip install -r requirements.txt

 Finally, we can fire up our local debug server and test our simple web application.